atomone-hub/atomone/x/feemarket/AIMD.md

 base fee can maximally increase by 12.5% or decrease by 12.5%.
-Additionally, AIMD EIP-1559 differs from Ethereum's EIP-1559 by considering a configured time window (number of blocks) to consider when calculating and comparing target block utilization and current block utilization.
+Additionally, AIMD EIP-1559 differs from Ethereum's EIP-1559 by considering a configured time window (number of blocks) to consider when calculating and comparing target block gas and current block gas.

 ## Parameters